-Techniques Extended response Test digital storybook spoken/signed or multimodal conversation oral poster presentation song performance with actions roleplay. spoken/signed or multimodal student-centred language conversation explanation of a topic, process or practical activity.
-Conditions Suggested length: • written responses 25-50 words (d • spoken/signed or multimodal resp d language) Suggested time: up to 40 minutes, plus 10 minutes perusal.
-Suggested length: up to 50-100 words audio/audiovisual stimulus texts in the target language may be heard up to three times be delivered more slowly than background speaker pace, including judicious pausing.
+Techniques Extended response Test roleplayinterviewwebpage. activity • spoken/signed or multimodal - student-centred language conversation - explanation of a topic, process or practical activity.
+Conditions written responses 50-75 words (or characters, in a character-based language) spoken/signed or multimodal responses up to 1 minute.
+Suggested time: • up to 60 minutes, plus 10 minutes perusal.
+Suggested length: • up to 100-150 words. • audio/audiovisual stimulus texts in the target language may - be heard up to three times - be delivered more slowly than background speaker pace, including judicious pausing.